Goodyear33/Goodyear33.github.io/_pages/splash-page.md

   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "placeholder image 2"
     title: "Placeholder Image Center Aligned"
-    excerpt: '**The world offers itself to your imagination and it is the wanderers of imagination who design the future**'
+    excerpt: "**The world offers itself to your imagination and it is the wanderers of imagination who design the future**"
     url: "#test-link"
   <!--  btn_label: "Read More"
     btn_class: "btn--primary" -->